 (b) the reference in subsection (1) of that section to the exercise of the powers conferred by section 22 or 23 included a reference to the exercise of the powers conferred by subsection (2) of this section.

-[Section 20G inserted by No. 47 of 2016 s.
+[Section 20G inserted: No. 47 of 2016 s.
 5.]

 20H.
 Powers of police officers in relation to searching persons in a drug detection area